2024-25 Catalog

 STAT 342 Applied Linear Algebra 3 Credits

 The theoretical basis for applying linear algebra in other fields, including statistics.
 Topics will include systems of equations, vector spaces, matrices, and linear transformations.
 Additional topics will include matrix factorizations (including LU, QR, eigen-decomposition, and SVD) and how they can be used in computer analysis of data sets.
-Some students may optionally choose to take MATH 205 as preparation for this course.
 Not available for credit to students who have completed MATH 241 or MATH 242.

 STAT 408 Seminar in Statistics and Probability 1-6 Credits